beothorn/botline/README.md

 ## /print

-Prints the last document sent.
+Prints the last document sent to the machine printer using cups.

 ## /exec shell command